flash62au/WiTcontroller/README.md

     In your ``config_buttons.h`` add (or uncomment) these defines:

       #define WITCONTROLLER_DEBUG    0
-      #define DEBUG_LEVEL   2

-    DEBUG_LEVEL must be 2 or greater

     a) Make sure your battery is fully charged.
     b) Upload the code and open the serial monitor.